BrettThurs10/elora/README.md

 ## Components

-The button component is available now.
-More to come!
+Current components available are the button component and text field component.
+More to come soon!

 ## Usage